-This paper experimentally addresses whether large-scale, government-led school feeding programs can contribute to equitable learning goals in resource-constrained settings.
-While school feeding has a robust track record in increasing school participation (Kristjansson et al. 2015; Drake et al. 2017), experimental evidence on its effectiveness on learning is more limited and provides mixed results.
-Specifically, while some studies find positive effects, but often only for some specific sub-groups, others do not find any impact on test scores.
-Such mixed findings may be driven, on the one hand, by differences in program implementation and study designs, and, on the other, by variation in contexts.
+others do not find any impact on test scores.
+On the one hand, differences in program implementation and study designs may drive such mixed findings, and, on the other, variation in contexts may be the difference.
 Mediating factors include the presence of educational systems that are able to support learning in face of increased school participation levels.
-Program outcomes may also vary according to whether the transfer is sufficient to offset opportunity costs of schooling as well as pre-existing levels of food insecurity and malnutrition (Chakraborty and Jayaraman 2019; Aurino et al. 2019).
-(See Appendix 1 for an overview of available experiments).
+Program outcomes may also vary according to whether the transfer is sufficient to offset opportunity costs of schooling, as well as preexisting levels of food insecurity and malnutrition (Chakraborty and Jayaraman 2019; Aurino et al. 2019).
+(See Online Appendix A1 for an overview of available studies).

-Importantly, existing experiments have all evaluated the learning effects of small-scale programs implemented as part of international food assistance, usually by the World Food Programme (WFP) or other international non-governmental organizations (NGOs), or by researchers.
-As an illustration, of the 17 randomized control trials (RCTs) of school feeding published since 1980 onwards that we were able to find, none was implemented by a government.
-Additionally, only three were implemented in more than one district (Table A.1, Appendix 1).
+Importantly, existing experiments have all evaluated the learning effects of small-scale programs implemented as part of international food assistance, usually by the World Food Programme (WFP) or other international nongovernmental organizations (NGOs), or by researchers.
+As an illustration, of the 17 randomized control trials (RCTs) of school feeding published since 1980 that we were able to find, none were implemented by a government.
+Additionally, only three were implemented in more than one district (Online Appendix A1 Table A.1).
 In fact, to the best of our knowledge, the majority of evidence stemming from large-scale, government programs is based on quasi-experimental methods and set in high-income countries (Mcewan 2013; Belot and James 2011; Figlio and Winicki 2005; Anderson, Gallagher, and Ramirez Ritchie 2018), with the exception of a recent study on the Indian midday-meal scheme (Chakraborty and Jayaraman 2019).